Digital Nomad Tax

 The reason for this is that if you are domiciled in Malta, Malta will levy taxes on your worldwide income.

-If you are only an ordinary tax resident, you will only pay taxes on your Maltese source income and any income remitted back into Malta.
+While if you are only an ordinary tax resident, you will only pay taxes on your Maltese source income and any income remitted back into Malta.

 Whether or not certain income is local source income or remitted back into Malta is a question of fact and should be assessed in detail for each case.